 - to accrediting organizations to carry out their functions

 - to organizations conducting studies for or on behalf of the College

 - the results of an institutional disciplinary proceeding against the alleged perpetrator of a crime of violence may be released to the alleged victim of that crime with respect to that crime

-The College designates the following as public or Directory Information which may be released without a student's written consent, unless the student specifies to the contrary as described below:
+5. At its discretion, and in response to inquiries concerning individual students, the institution may provide Directory Information, released without a student's written consent, unless the student specifies to the contrary as outlined below:

 - student name and address